Table of Contents

 Originally, people used verifiable credentials to secure documents, certificates, and other similar data forms against forgery and tampering.
 Verifiable credentials can easily indicate whether a document or piece of information has been altered or fabricated.
 This verification process extends to images, audio, texts, and videos, confirming their original source and therefore enhancing public trust.

-How Verifiable Credentials Address Deepfake Challenges
+How Verifiable Credentials Enhance Media Trust and Combat Deepfake Challenges

 - Digital Certificates and Signatures: Public figures, politicians, and businesses can use verifiable credentials to certify the authenticity of their digital content, including documents, images, audio, and videos.
 These cryptographic tools allow content creators to verify the integrity of their material, ensuring that any manipulation or tampering is easily detectable.